h2oai/sparkling-water/doc/src/site/sphinx/tutorials/secured_flow.rst

             hc <- H2OContext.getOrCreate(conf)

-In case your certificates are self-signed, the connection to the H2O cluster will fail due to the security limitations.
-In this case, you can skip the certificates verification by calling ``setVerifySslCertificates`` on ``H2OConf`` as:
+In case your certificates are self-signed or signed by an untrusted CA, the connection to the H2O cluster will fail due to the security limitations.
+In this case, you can skip the certificates verification as follows:

 .. content-tabs::